 When Are Display Energy Certificates (DEC) Required?

 Display Energy Certificates (DECs) assess a building’s energy usage based on its annual consumption.
-In contrast, EPCs evaluate the energy efficiency of a building by considering features such as insulation, windows, heating, lighting, and ventilation.
+In contrast, energy performance certificates evaluate the energy efficiency of a building by considering features such as insulation, windows, heating, lighting, and ventilation.
 An EPC is valid for 10 years, whereas a DEC may only be valid for one.

 Our Display Energy Certificate Services